frelon/suse-elemental/docs/configuration-directory.md

 ##### set_sys_conn

-`set_sys_conn` is a shell function that can be called through the `configure-network.sh` script to automatically set network connection profiles in the NetworkManager's `system-connections` directory.
-As arguments, the function accepts either multiple files or a single directory.
+You can call the `set_sys_conn` shell function to set network connection profiles in the NetworkManager's `system-connections` directory.
+It accepts either multiple files or a single directory as arguments.

 > **IMPORTANT:** Using both `set_sys_conn` and `nmc` to configure the network connection profiles may result in unexpected behaviour.
 Consider using one or the other depending on your use case.